-Vancouver, BC CANADA - July 9, 2015 - Artists for Conservation is pleased to announce that Signature AFC Member, Vickie McMillan's painting "Life, Love and Community" depicting a herd of African elephants, has been selected for the cover of the 2016 AFC Environmental Calendar.
+Vancouver, BC CANADA - June 30, 2016 - Artists for Conservation is pleased to announce that Signature AFC Member, Cindy Billingsley's painting "Bees" depicting a hive of honey bees, has been selected for the cover of the 2017 AFC Environmental Calendar.
 In addition to highlighting statutory and religious holidays, the calendar also uniquely highlights a wide range of international environmental-themed days and weeks.
-The annual calendar is published on sustainably forested paper, as a companion to the 7th annual AFC Exhibit, showing in North Vancouver, BC running September 26 thorough to October 5th.
-A full-sized giclee print of the painting by Vickie will be on display at the festival and available for purchase with a portion of the proceeds .
+The annual calendar is published on sustainably forested paper, as a companion to the 8th annual AFC Exhibit, showing in North Vancouver, BC running September 29 thorough to October 3rd.

 Other artists in the calendar include:

 Several of the original artworks in the calendar will be on display and available for purchase with 40% of the proceeds supporting AFC and conservation organizations around the world.

 The AFC 2017 Environmental Calendar is perfect for keeping track of all international public and important environmental-themed dates.
 Each month is represented by a select work from this year's Art of Conservation Exhibit.
 Proceeds from the 2017 AFC Calendar supports Artists for Conservation's Youth Education programming.

 Artists for Conservation